ppetermann/photo-desc/README.md

 ## Usage

+### Batch Processing

-Run the script to process all photos:
+Run the script without arguments to process all photos in the input directory:

 ```
 php process_photos.php